Jubatian/foad/README.rst

 During the game, the following controls are used:

 - Dpad: Left / Right movement, looking up and down (also for firing angle)
-- A, X: Jump
-- B, Y: Fire
+- Button 1: Fire
+- Button 2: Jump
-- Right Shoulder: Walk
+- Button 3: Walk
-- Left Shoulder: Look up
-- Start + Select (press both): Pause (removes 100 score)

 During high score entry, the followings are used:

 - Dpad: Navigate between characters, select character
-- A, X, B, Y, Shoulders: Toggle Upper / Lowercase
+- Any button: Toggle Upper / Lowercase
-- Enter, Select: Accept name
+- Player 1 / 2 Start: Accept name